 House Majority Leader Stenny Hoyer expressed doubt that the U.S. military will be successful in winning the Afghanistan war during remarks to reporters today.

-Now just gonna pass out citizenship.
+Now it's going to pass out citizenship.

-Here, here's here's your citizenship paper.
+Here's your citizenship paper.

 Anybody asks you for this in Arizona, you show it to them.

-Well, the Democrat Party has come a long way.
+The Democrat Party has come a long way.

 Sales of existing homes dipped 2.2% in May, signaling that a boost from home buying tax credits is fading sooner than expected.